alioso/d8-front-end-development/exercise_customizing_a_field_output.md

 ```

 In this example we define a $node variable by getting the node attributes, which will allow us to store the author field value in a separate variable "author" if the field contains data.
+Also notice the ```kint()``` command.
+Kint will dump all available variables on your page when devel and devel kint modules are enabled.
+It will allow you to have a quick overview of the variables available for your preprocessing.
+Just like the twig template suggestions, it is a very helpful debugging tool when writing overrides.

+---

+**Step 3**: Print out the custom author output on article nodes